IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 Most media apps offer content that can be browsed and played freely, leaving the user more or less in control of the playback.
 Potentially, these apps require logging in before allowing access.
-This kind of media app is easier to customize, as the TomTom IndiGO Application Suite already provides a delightful user interface for media.
+This kind of media app is easier to customize, as the TomTom Digital Cockpit Application Suite already provides a delightful user interface for media.

 These customization capabilities are currently offered: